Data-driven prediction and origin identification of epidemics in population networks: Results

-The results are shown in Figures \ref{7i}, \ref{23i}, and \ref{35i} and appear numerically in Table \ref{table:Subset2}.
-Compared to estimation of $\beta$, $\gamma$, and $T$, correlations between parameters are generally weaker in this context, although there do exist clear relationships (e.g., larger $I_0$ necessitates smaller $\beta$ for the infection to spread at the same absolute rate).
-While the 7-node sensor configuration recovers all parameters to within one standard deviation, the 27-node subset fails to recover $\beta$, $I_0$, and $R_0$, while the 35-node subset fails to recover $\beta$ and $\gamma$; however, in the latter two cases, the estimated mean is relatively accurate on an absolute scale, differing by less than $10^{-4}$ from the true value in the 35-node case.
+Results are shown in Fig \ref{fig:7i}, Fig \ref{fig:23i}, and Fig \ref{fig:35i}, and appear numerically in Table \ref{table:Subset2}.
+Compared to estimation of $\beta$, $\gamma$, and $T$, correlations between parameters are generally weaker in this context, though there do exist clear relationships (e.g., larger $I_0$ necessitates smaller $\beta$ for the infection to spread at the same absolute rate).
+All sensor configurations recover the disease parameters $\beta$ and $\gamma$ accurately, with scaled values off by less than $10^{-2}$ in all but one case.
+Conversely, uncertainty in the recovered distributions for $S_0$ and $R_0$ is significantly higher than for other parameters, owing to the small ground-truth values for these parameters relative to the total population at the origin ($S_0 = R_0 = 5$ out of 100 individuals at time $t = 0$) and their correspondingly minor effect on the behavior of the initial outbreak.

-\subsubsection{Origin of Disease Identification}
+\subsubsection{Origin of disease identification}

-Finally, we use the model selection framework of Section \ref{S:3} to attempt to identify the origin of the epidemic (recall that all observations are at the future time $T = 5$, and so the origin may not be clear even when included in the set of observed nodes).
-We initialize the disease at node 1 with the standard initial configuration $S_1(0) = 5$, $I_1(0) = 95$ and $R_1(0) = 0$, with all other nodes fully susceptible with $S_i(0) = 100$, $I_i(0) = R_i(0) = 0$.
-Other parameters are identical to the previous section; as in the first set of results, $\beta$, $\gamma$, and $T$ are not known explicitly and must be estimated from observations.
-Defining the model $M_j$ as the model under which the disease originated from node $j$ with the given initial vector, the log evidence for each model can be generated from (\ref{eq:modelSel}).
+Finally, we introduce a method for probabilistically identifying the origin of the epidemic (see, e.g., \cite{haggett}) using the Bayesian model selection framework described in the Bayesian methodology section; recall that all observations are at the future time $T$, and so the origin may not be identified with certainty even when included in the set of observed nodes.
+We initialize the disease at node 1 with the standard initial configuration $S_1(0) = 5$, $I_1(0) = 95$ and $R_1(0) = 0$, with all other nodes fully susceptible with $S_i(0) = 100$, $I_i(0) = R_i(0) = 0$, and use corrupted observations of infective and recovered populations from the 35-node subset.
+Other parameter values are identical to those used in the previous section; in this case, $T = 5$ is assumed to be known, with $\beta$ and $\gamma$ estimated from observations.
+Defining the model class $M_j$ as the model under which the disease originated from node $j$ with the given initial vector, the log evidence for each model is generated from the model selection framework (see Eq. \ref{eq:modelSel} in Methods).